DAFoam/DAFoam.github.io/pages/mydoc/mydoc_docs_publications.md

 1. M. H. Negahban, M. Bashir, R.M.
 Botez.
 Aerodynamic Optimization of a Novel Synthetic Trailing Edge and Chord Elongation Morphing: Application to the UAS-S45 Airfoil.
 In: AIAA Scitech Forum, 2023.

-1. C. Wu, Y. Zhang.
-Enhancing the SST Turbulence Model with Symbolic Regression: A Generalizable and Interpretable Data-Driven Approach. arXiv:2304.11347, 2023.

 1. A. Ghasemi, A. Elham.
 Efficient multi‑stage aerodynamic topology optimization using an operator‑based analytical differentiation.
 Structural and Multidisciplinary Optimization, 2022.

 1. L. Jofre, A. Doostan.
 Rapid aerodynamic shape optimization under uncertainty using a stochastic gradient approach.
 Structural and Multidisciplinary Optimization, 2022.